fxlrnrpt/fxlrnrpt/README.md

 # Hello ~~darkness my old friend~~ there 👋

 ℹ️ My name is Andrey.
-AI research padawan, coding monkey, [rock star wannabe](https://notsoalive.faillearnrepeat.net/).
+ML researcher and engineer.
+Rock star wannabe.
+Proudly failing at both.

 🧪 Research interests are in the applied interpretability and post-training.
 Eager to explore why models are the way they are for control and performance gains.

 💼 Applied Scientist at [Mistral](https://mistral.ai/) ([CV](https://faillearnrepeat.net/cv))
-<ins>In previous episodes</ins>: Web, blockchain and a bit of embedded at software consultancies -> Headed front-end and worked on web perf at startups -> DevX and tooling at Meta -> Research Engineer at Skoltech.
+<ins>In previous episodes</ins>: DevX and tooling at Meta, web perf and tech lead at startups and consultancies.

+🎵 In 2024 released an [EP](https://notsoalive.faillearnrepeat.net/) recorded almost 10 years ago with a friend

 🎓 Voronezh State University -> [Georgia Tech](https://blog.faillearnrepeat.net/how-to-get-an-online-masters-in-cs-for-a-price-of-your-morning-latte) -> [Skoltech](https://new.skoltech.ru/en/programs/msc-data-sciences).